l3nz/cli-matic/README.md

 * `:float-0` - a float number, with defaults to zero
 * `:string` - a string
 * `:yyyy-mm-dd` - a Date object, expressed as "yyyy-mm-dd" in the local time zone
+* `:slurp` - Receives a file name - reads is as text and returns it as a single string.
+Handles URIs correctly.
+* `:slurplines` - Receives a file name - reads is as text and returns it as a seq of strings.
+Handles URIs correctly.

 For all options, you can then add: